 Solar pool covers float on the water’s surface.
 Vinyl pool covers drape over it, sometimes held in place by large water bags.
 But pool safety covers are stretched taut, then strapped into place.

 CAUTION: While a pool safety cover’s primary purpose is, well, safety, its ability to prevent accidents has a lot to do with environmental conditions.
 For example, if the pool’s water level is high after a heavy rain, it may be possible to sink into the pool from atop the safety cover.
 Always exercise caution around your cover.

 We can’t stress enough how important it is to ensure your cover fits your pool.
 To do this, measure your pool at its widest and longest parts.
 Then, select a cover in the correct size and shape.

 If you have built-in water features or other special considerations, you’ll need to check what the manufacturer recommends.
 Some covers include panels that help prevent gaps created by such obstacles.

 The only way to be sure people are safe around your pool during winter is to properly install your safety cover.
 The straps that hold it in place won’t help much if the hardware that anchors them down isn’t installed the right way.
 Installation varies a bit between inground and above ground pools.

 If you have an inground pool, you’ll install anchors directly into the pool deck.
 First, follow the plan that comes with your cover to mark where anchors will be placed.
 Next, drill holes on your marks.
 If you have cement, wood, or pavers on sand, you’ll require hardware specific to your pool deck.

 Water features will also require special hardware you can get from the pool cover manufacturer.
 Install all the anchors per instructions, then attach the springs to the anchors.
 Your cover will come with a tool used to stretch the springs out onto the anchor.
-They’re much too tight to stretch them by hand.
+They’re much too tight to stretch by hand.